Lebanese Premier League: Top scorers

-Italics denotes players still playing football,Bold denotes players still playing in the Lebanese Premier League.
+Bold indicates a player still active in the Lebanese Premier League.
+Italics indicates a player still active outside the Lebanese Premier League.

-The Golden Boot is awarded to the top Lebanese Premier League scorer at the end of each season.
-Fadi Alloush holds the record for most Lebanese Premier League goals with 120.
-Seven players were top scorers more than once: Levon Altounian, Fadi Alloush, Mohammad Kassas, Mohammed Ghaddar, Lucas Galán, Elhadji Malick Tall and Hassan Maatouk have all been top scorers twice.
+Vardan Ghazaryan holds the record for most Lebanese Premier League goals, with 130.
+Seven players were top scorers more than once: Elhadji Malick Tall four times, Hassan Maatouk three times, and Levon Altonian, Fadi Alloush, Mohammad Kassas, Mohammed Ghaddar, and Lucas Galán twice.
 Fadi Alloush holds the record for most goals in a season (32) while playing for Ansar.

 Official match ball

-On 30 July 2019, the Lebanese Football Association announced a three-year deal with German sportswear company Jako for €120,000, with the Jako Match 2.0 becoming the league's official match ball starting from the 2019–20 season.
+On 30 July 2019, the LFA announced a three-year deal with German sportswear company Jako for €120,000, with the Jako Match 2.0 becoming the league's official match ball starting from the 2019–20 season.
+In August 2023, the LFA announced that Spanish sportswear company Kelme will be sponsoring the league.